-Where Local Authorities or Health and Social Care Partnerships have concerns about underspend of allocated budgets, these should be reconciled in line with local contractual arrangements.
+Where Local Authorities or Health and Social Care Partnerships have concerns about underspend of allocated budgets, these should be reconciled in line with local contractual arrangements only after efforts have been made to establish - with the supported person, unpaid carer and the social worker - the reasons for the underspend 101.
 To ensure reconciliation is done accurately and transparently, providers and Direct Payment holders should keep a record of decisions made (for example, deployment of staff, additional costs incurred) with a transparent and clear link to individual care plans (or adult carer support plans or young carer statements).